Bamboozlerrl/Rule-Edits/README.md

       - (i) Regular season:
         - (1) There will be four add/drop periods during the regular season.
           - (aa) The first Minors add/drop period will begin at the conclusion of the draft and conclude 24 hours before the start of the Novice draft or the midnight before week 1 game days, whichever comes first.
-          - (bb) second, third and fourth add/drop periods will begin at the conclusion of default time games after week 1, week 2 and week 3, respectively.
+          - (bb) The second, third and fourth add/drop periods will begin at the conclusion of the corresponding Majors add/drop period or default time games, whichever happens later.
 These periods will last approximately 48 hours and the CRC will announce when bidding opens and when bidding closes for each period.
       - (ii) Postseason:
         - (1) There will be no add/drop periods in the postseason.
     - (b) Add/drop process: